Lee Yul-eum

-Lee Yul-eum (born February 16, 1996) is a South Korean actress.
-She is best known for her roles in television series such as The Village: Achiara's Secret, Dae Jang Geum Is Watching, Queen: Love and War, and Nevertheless.
+Lee Hyun-jung (born February 16, 1996), better known by the stage name Lee Yul-eum, is a South Korean actress.
+She is best known for her roles in television series such as The Village: Achiara's Secret, Dae Jang Geum Is Watching, Queen: Love and War, Nevertheless, and Dear X.

 Personal life

 In June 2019, as part of the South Korean television show Law of the Jungle, Lee was filmed catching and subsequently cooking three endangered giant clams in Hat Chao Mai National Park.
 She faced up to five years imprisonment and a fine of up to 40,000 baht if found guilty violating the National Parks and Wildlife Protection laws.

 On August 21, 2023, a dating rumor with South Korean film director Han Jae-rim broke out.
 A year later, they denied the dating rumors at the press conference for the drama The 8 Show.